roobert/node-type.nvim/README.md

 information.

 The demo shows this plugin being used in several ways:
-* using the lualine statusline integration to show the node-type info in the statusline
+* Using the lualine statusline integration to show the node-type info in the statusline
-* via a key-binding
+* Via a key-binding
-* via a call to the plugin api
+* Via a call to the plugin api

 ## Installation